conrowland32/AudioViz-Slider-Challenge/README.md

-# Checkerboard Challenge
+# AudioViz Slider Challenge

-The Checkerboard Challenge for CS4330 at the University of Missouri.
+The AudioViz Slider Challenge for CS4330 at the University of Missouri.